UNSW Bragg Student Prize for Science Writing

 We are in the midst of the fourth industrial revolution.
 We’re living in a new era where pioneering technologies are altering every aspect of life.
 As far as we’ve come, there are still many problems that are yet to be solved.
 Scientists are issuing dire warnings about climate change, machine technology is redefining the workforce and diseases like Alzheimer’s are on the rise as we face an ageing population.

-In 800 words or less, identify and discuss a problem in the world that has yet to be solved by contemporary science and technology.
-Your answer could reflect on any issue big or small, such as the number of robots that do chores or the degree of cultural diversity in smartphone apps.
+This year, in 800 words or less, we asked students to identify and discuss a problem in the world that has yet to be solved by contemporary science and technology.
+Their answers could reflect on any issue big or small, such as the number of robots that do chores or the degree of cultural diversity in smartphone apps.

 About the UNSW Bragg Student Science Prize